neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 3.2 Choose the token and enter the amount to transfer.

-3.3 Are you an expert user?
-Click on 'Advanced Mode' and select a different priority fee to speed up

-3.4 Click **Transfer** and sign the transaction in your connected wallets.
+3.3 Click **Transfer** and sign the transaction in your connected wallets.

-3.5 Review the transaction summary and enjoy your tokens in Solana!
+3.4 Review the transaction summary and enjoy your tokens in Solana!

  </TabItem>